scylladb/scylladb/docs/design-notes/protocols.md

 ## Thrift client protocol

-The Apache Thrift protocol was early Cassandra's client protocol, until it was superceded in Cassandra 1.2 with the binary CQL protocol.
+The Apache Thrift protocol was early Cassandra's client protocol, until it was superseded in Cassandra 1.2 with the binary CQL protocol.
 Thrift was still nominally supported by both Cassandra and Scylla for many years, but was recently dropped in Cassandra (version 4.0) and is likely to be dropped by Scylla in the future as well, so it is not recommended for new